Miss-Lou COVID-19 cases rise in Wednesday report - Mississippi's Best Community Newspaper

 “Just a reminder that our positivity rate is understated as the denominator (total tested) may include people tested, who do not live in Adams County,” Williams said in her weekly report released Tuesday night.
 “Keep in mind before loosening restrictions, the CDC (Centers for Disease Control and Prevention) recommends the positivity rate should be below 5% and WHO (the World Health Organization) recommends positivity rates below 5% for 14 days straight.
 Per Johns Hopkins University & Medicine Coronavirus Resource Center, Mississippi’s seven-day rolling average positivity rate on Sept.
 14 is 10.4% compared to the Sept.
 7 rate of 17.3%.”

 Over the past seven days, Sept.
-8-14, Adams County had an additional 49 new cases bringing the county’s total to 877 or a 6% increase compared to the prior week’s 37 new cases and a 4.7% increase, according to Williams’ Tuesday report.
+9-15, Adams County had an additional 51 new cases bringing the county’s total to 881 or a 6% increase compared to the prior week’s 33 new cases and 4.1% increase, according to Williams’ Tuesday report.

 “This uptick in cases could be attributed to the combination of activities for Labor Day and activities associated with resumption of the three school systems,” Williams said.
 “Per MSDH on Sept.
 12, Adams County’s ages 18 and under bracket was constant at 31 total cases like the prior week ending Sept.
 5. However, the age 18-29 bracket saw an increase of 11 new cases or 6% increase for a total of 199 cases compared to the 10 new cases and 6% increase for week ending Sept.
 5.